TorBox-App/.github/profile/README.md

 You can follow TorBox development at [FeatureBase](https://torbox.featurebase.app/).
 This includes changelogs for the hosted version of TorBox as well as feedback and a roadmap.

+Open source documentation can be found [here](https://docs.torbox.app).
+If you are looking for documentation and information for the hosted version of TorBox, you can find it [here](https://support.torbox.app).

 If you want to help with development, you are more than welcome to clone any of our current repositories and make a PR.